-It's a common predicament: You want to have one of those Instagram-worthy apartments that's beautifully decorated with plants, but you can't keep a green thing alive to save your life.
-Not watering enough, watering too much, too much or too little light—we've made every mistake in the book.
+It's a common predicament: You want a #plantsofinstagram-worthy apartment, but you can't keep a green thing alive to save your life.
+Not watering enough, watering profusely, giving too much or too little light: We've made every plant owner's mistake in the book.

 Sure, there are all sorts of houseplant hacks to get them to love where they live, such as watering with lukewarm water, cleaning leaves with mayonnaise, and careful fertilization in their growing seasons, but who, besides the most avid indoor gardener, really has the time—or the wherewithal?

 Rather than rebuying the succulents you destroyed (which, let's face it, are a bit played out) or a second $200 fiddle-leaf fig tree, consider these five stylish houseplants (no, they're not succulents) deemed "unkillable" by most houseplant experts.